hoplon/javelin/README.md

 and `if` to be strange.
 If the short-circuiting behavior is required then the expression must be wrapped in an anonymous function.

-Also, some forms (like `for` or `doseq`, for example) macroexpand to expressions based on unsupported special forms like `loop*`.
+Also, some macros (like `for` or `doseq`, for example) expand to expressions including unsupported special forms like `loop*`.
 Expressions using these forms must also be wrapped in anonymous functions.

 ```clojure
 (def x (cell 1))